JamesMackman/titan-golf/README.md

   - The welcome section is simple and precise.
 It's a piece of text within a green tile that invites the user into the webpage.

-- **The opening images**
+- **The opening section**

-  - The opening images introduce the user to scenic views on the golf course giving them a taste of what's to come.
+  - The opening section introduces the user to a peice of text directly in the middle of the screen containing information about the loaction of the club as well as images of scenic views on the golf course.
   - The user will get drawn in to the images and want to find out more about the golf club.

 - **History secton**